AktavEnginCan/Unity-3D-Rigidbody-Movement/README.md

 # 1. Description
 This repository is about my "Movement" Script for Unity!
-This implements a 1. & 3.
-Person movement in your game.
+This implements a **1. & 3.
+Person-Movement** in your game.

 ## 1.1.
 Features
 - Transform player to direction